drlyamzin/gru-demo-1/readme.txt

-"Demo 1 git" is an adaptation of Demo 1 (available locally) with pre-cropped .mat data files that do not exceed 100Mb.

-INSTRUCTIONS

-- To fit the model, run ""
+To fit the model, run "python demo1.py"

-- To examine fitting metrics on train and test sets, run "python error_analysis.py"
+To examine fitting metrics on train and test sets, run "python error_analysis.py"

+\models_by_epoch contains already fitted models (100 sequential epochs) on which error metrics could be run